The Bomber Mafia: Content

-The book follows the story of the Bomber Mafia, a group of American military officers, especially Major General Haywood S. Hansell, as they developed a military doctrine of daylight strategic bombing as a means to defeat an enemy with precision high-altitude aerial bombardment.
+The book follows the story of the Bomber Mafia, a group of American military officers, especially Major General Haywood S. Hansell, as they developed a wartime doctrine of daylight strategic bombing as a means to defeat an enemy with precision high-altitude aerial bombardment.
 This could lead to a minimum of war-time casualties with new technology such as the Norden bombsight.
-In that regard, this was at odds with Britain's Royal Air Force' doctrine of area bombing under the command of Marshal of the Royal Air Force Sir Arthur Harris.
+In that regard, this was at odds with the Royal Air Force's doctrine of area bombing under the direction of Marshal of the Royal Air Force Sir Arthur Harris.

 When the United States entered World War II, the Bomber Mafia's doctrine proved of little military use and costly in implementation with the realities of current technology under real-world combat conditions.
-This especially applied with the aerial bombardment of Japan where previously unaccounted atmospheric conditions such as the jet stream seriously interfered with operations under Hansell's command.
+This especially applied with Allied air raids on Japan where previously unaccounted atmospheric conditions such as the jet stream seriously interfered with operations under Hansell's command.
 The book examines Hansell's replacement by Major General Curtis LeMay, who implemented a series of tactical changes such as ordering bombing at a dramatically lower altitude to avoid the jet stream, removal of most of the bombers' defensive weaponry to increase bomb payload and wholesale nighttime fire bombing with incendiaries like napalm to devastate many of the population centers of Japan.
-The result furthered the Allies' military objectives leading to Japan's surrender, such as with the Bombing of Tokyo on March 10, 1945 with Operation Meetinghouse.
+The result furthered the Allies' military objectives leading to Japan's surrender, such as with the bombing of Tokyo on March 10, 1945.

-After the 1991 Gulf War, David L. Goldfein states that by then bombs could hit, with precision, a specific wing of a building.
+After the Gulf War, David L. Goldfein states that by then bombs could hit, with precision, a specific wing of a building.
 At the time the book was released, a modern B-2 Stealth Bomber could approach a target without being detected on radar from 40,000 feet in altitude.
 The book concludes that "LeMay won the battle. [...]
 Hansell won the war".